Building Voices Design Competition & Exhibition

 PROJECT DESCRIPTION

-The inaugural 2017 Building Voices Design Competition was a single stage international design competition seeking innovative solutions that addressed Hawai‘i’s unique geographic location, cultural richness, global visibility, and ecological diversity.
+The 2017 Building Voices Design Competition was a single-stage international design competition seeking innovative solutions that addressed Hawai‘i’s unique geographic location, cultural richness, global visibility, and ecological diversity.
+Five critical topic areas and four lenses guided the design of the brief.

 COMPETITION BRIEF